-One should also bear in mind the differences between individual NMS, however.
-While net government borrowing in Estonia, Lithuania, Latvia and Slovenia was below 2% of GDP in 2003 (and Estonia recorded substantial net lending of 3.1% of GDP), the same indicator for the Czech Republic3, Hungary, Malta and Cyprus well exceeded 5%.
+However, one should bear in mind the differences between individual NMS.
+While net government borrowing in Estonia, Lithuania, Latvia and Slovenia was below 2% of GDP in 2003 (and Estonia recorded substantial net lending of 3.1% of GDP), the same indicator for the Czech Republic, Hungary, Malta and Cyprus well exceeded 5%.

 Budget execution estimates for 2004 are not radically different from the above presented picture.
-At least six NMS are expected to record a net borrowing to GDP ratio of above 3% of GDP.
-Furthermore, official forecasts for 2005-2006 (Table 1) present only a very modest improvement, if any.
-Post-accession membership related expenditures (see Section 3) can be considered one of the reasons underpinning these fiscal troubles, at least in the short-term.
-However, the chronic character of fiscal imbalances in many NMS, going back to the earlier stages of their post-communist transitions (see EPI, 1997, Dabrowski & Rostowski, 2001) may suggest that there is not enough political determination and support to carry out fundamental fiscal adjustment.
+At least six NMS are expected to record a net borrowing ratio of above 3% of GDP.
+Furthermore, official forecasts for 2005-2006 (Table I) present only a very modest improvement, if any.
+Post-accession membership related expenditures (see Section 3) can be considered as one of the reasons underpinning these fiscal troubles, at least in the short-term.
+However, the chronic character of fiscal imbalances in many NMS, going back to the earlier stages of their post-communist transitions (see EPI, 1997, Dabrowski &